 Please click on bold-type below for full details

 In 2010, the International Menopause Society invited Dr. Cutler to review a recent paper suggesting breast cancer incidence seemed to decrease when the (2002) WHI study and subsequent media caused women to stop using HRT.
-In collaboration with Dr. Regula Burki, a member of the Research Advisory Group of Athena Institute, their commentary was published for the IMS membership newsletter, Menopause Live and later in the journal Climacteric.
+In collaboration with Dr. Regula Burki, their commentary was published for the IMS membership newsletter, Menopause Live and later in the journal Climacteric.

 In April 2009, after six years of research and writing, Dr. Cutler's most recent book on the hormonal health of women over 35 was published.
 "Hormones and Your Health: The Smart Woman's Guide to Hormonal and Alternative Therapies for Menopause" (John Wiley & Sons, Inc) presents state of the art research, exciting medical breakthroughs, and current information on topics such as nutrition, hormone replacement therapy, bone preservation and breast health for women and their physicians to help as a clear guide to better health practices.